Mizuno Tadashige: Became Tokugawa clan vassal

 In 1570, Tadashige fought in the Siege of Odani Castle and the Battle of Anegawa, where he distinguished himself in battle.

 In 1573, Tadashige participated in the Battle of Mikatagahara against Takeda Shingen.
 He later rewarded with a head-shaped black lacquered helmet, a motif of the Buddha, and a navy blue armor.
-According to the ':Kansei Jushu record, thia was due for his service as Ieyasu's Kagemusha during the battle.
+According to the Kansei Jushu record, this reward from his Ieyasu was for his deed to serve as Ieyasu's Kagemusha during the battle.

+At some points after the battle of Mikatagahara, Ieyasu tried to capture Inui Castle in Tōtōmi Province, but strong resistance from its garrison commander, Amano Kagehira, forced Ieyasu to abort the siege.
+During their retreat, Kagehira launched a counterattack to pursue Ieyasu, but this was repelled by Tadashige and Torii Mototada, who led the rearguard.

 In 1574, Ieyasu attacked Inui Castle in Totomi Province, but was unable to take it.
 When he retreated, he was attacked by Amano Kagetsura, but Tadashige and Okubo Tadayo served as the rear guard and returned safely.